Download Mediasite Presentation and Upload to Video Platforms

-- Examine the downloaded files to see what kind of presentation you recorded.
+- Determine what kind of recording it is.
 Mediasite was capable of recording the screen, audio, webcam, and presentation slides

 - The next step will depend on what kind of presentation you created: